Pell court breaches cost media $1 million

 It was with blatant and wilful defiance of the court’s authority that they had each taken a risk to publish anyway, he said.

-The biggest fines were $400,000 handed to News Life Media for a news.com.au online article and $450,000 fine for The Age over print and online articles and an online editorial.
+The biggest fines were $400,000 handed to News Life Media for a news.com.au online article and $450,000 fine for The Age for print and online articles and an online editorial.

-Fairfax Media must pay $160,000 for three articles in the Australian Financial Review, while the company behind The Today Show was fined $30,000 over three breakfast show segments.
+Fairfax Media must pay $160,000 for three articles in the Australian Financial Review, while the company behind The Today Show was fined $30,000 for three breakfast show segments.

 Several newspapers received smaller $1000 fines for online articles.

-Lawyers were to arrange a separate hearing to make their apologies, but an apology letter to the judge was viewed as a better use of everyone’s time during a pandemic which has caused major delays throughout the justice system.
+Lawyers were to arrange a separate hearing to make their apologies, but an apology letter to the judge was viewed as a better use of everyone’s time because of the pandemic that has caused major delays throughout the justice system.

 -AAP